threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 ./package.sh
 ```

-If nothing gone wrong, you should find the final binary executable at `dist` directory.
+If nothing goes wrong, you should find the final binary executable at `dist` directory.

 Try running it with: